GTPB/ELIXIR-Train-the-Trainer-Dev/_episodes/13-Introduction-Assessment and feedback in training and teaching.md

 title: "Introduction - Assessment and feedback in training and teaching"
 teaching: 0
 exercises: 0
-objectives:
-- "Describe the objectives and learning outcomes of this session."
+questions:
+- "In what ways can one assess?"
+outcomes:
+- "Describe the different ways in which one can assess students.."
 keypoints:
-- "Reflect upon concepts around learning, training and teaching."
-- "Internalize and learn to mentally structure several ideas and concepts related to learning, training and teaching."
+- "There are many ways to assess."
 ---